cy-gh/DOpus_ScriptingHelper/README.md

 Unlike the name suggests, you don't have to learn TypeScript.
 TS can parse JavaScript as well and your scripts will still be good (*cough*), old JScript.
 If you are used to develop with [JSDoc](https://jsdoc.app/), JavaDoc and similar, you'll feel right at home!
 In fact, you will enjoy developing DOpus despite lacking a debugger.

+**UPDATE 20240204:**

+DOpus v13 has been released a couple weeks ago.
+I will update the objects as I find time and the v13 documentation has been updated fully.

 ## Setup

 You need VSCode or similar; I prefer [VSCodium Portable](https://portapps.io/app/vscodium-portable/).